Stoppedwumm-Studios/httpscanner/README.md

 Because there is the HTTPS Protocol and the short form of HTTP Scanner is HTTPS
 ## Deployment

-To deploy this project run
+To deploy this project change the variable **scanurl** to your url and run

 ```bash
   python scanner.py